Jeevantk/omr/README.md

 # omr
-Its under devolopment only.Now I have used tesseract for detection and removal of text in the sheet music
+Its under devolopment only.Now I have used tesseract for detection and removal of text in the sheet music and have detected the bar-lines inside a stave

 An implementation of Optical Music Recognition